 - The access number is 0330 088 5830, which is chargeable at local rate within the UK.
-It is important to remember however that many people are on a tariff in which the first 60 minutes are free, after which the subscriber will be charged for the whole call (i.e. not just the additional minutes).
+It is important to remember however that many people are on a tariff in which the first hour is free, after which the subscriber will be charged for the whole call (i.e. not just the additional minutes).

 - On calling this number the person will be asked to enter the meeting ID followed by a hash (#).

-- After this the person will then be asked to enter their participant number followed by a hash, or to just press hash.
+- After this the person will then be asked to enter their participant number followed by a hash, or otherwise just press hash.
 Select the latter option.